 Cuba should have long ago sought to establish opportunities for foreign investment.
 Although their track record isn’t great having defaulted on loans and expropriated a great deal of property from US companies, if there are resources that can be developed to make money the past can be forgiven through new partnerships.
 For the Cubans, having a communist government means that the people of Cuba should benefit from the profits of any partnerships with private companies according to the will and efficiency of their government.
 In many other nations where leaders are subordinate to the will of the west the conditions of investment do not benefit the people.
 The difference in Cuba is the Cuban government has control over the terms of the agreement.
 The government receives X amount of the profits, sets the minimum wage to be paid on a company by company basis, as well as other regulations required to maintain the safety of employees, the interests of the public, and the sustainability of the resource.

-It is also through the mechanism of policy through political investment that Cuba would be free to prosper.
+It is also through this mechanism of investment politics that Cuba would be freed to prosper.
 If the Cuban government began to seriously seek partnerships with private companies these companies would lobby to have sanctions removed to proceed with these projects.
 After which the Cuban government is free to import and export.
 The people of the island individually have access to US dollars and become capable of starting their own businesses.
 The people of Cuba do not lose their independence to the wealth of private citizens and foreign entities, instead they gain freedom that comes with having more opportunities to gain the means to do as they please on an individual basis.
 The state will have more means and require more employees to oversee and process requests from private entities to do business with Cuba.

 Returning to Che, he is an inspiration as a man who dedicated himself more than anyone else before him to the liberation of humankind.
-His tours of Latin America in his youth and early adulthood revealed the impact on the people of US interference in the political systems of those nations for the benefit of US industry.
+His tours of Latin America in his youth and early adulthood revealed the impact of US interference in the political systems of those nations for the benefit of US industry.

 After completing medical school he became a doctor in Guatemala.
 After the United States at the behest of the United Fruit Company, the successor of which is Chiquita Brands International, removed the democratically elected prime minister Jacobo Arbenz and began a communist purge Che left to Mexico City and was introduced to Raul Castro by his first wife.
 Here he met Fidel Castro and became involved with the effort to liberate Cuba.
 They sailed with 82 men, lost time in a man falling overboard, were blown off course and arrived in the mourning where the great majority were killed as soon as they landed.
 Then a dozen or so men began the work of enjoining the citizenry to the cause of liberation from a despot who was supported by the most powerful nation on the planet.
-In addition to Che being a military asset to the liberation of the Cuban people, he was also an educator, and a symbol of various ideals.
+In addition to Che being a military asset to the liberation of the Cuban people, he was also an educator, and a symbol of noble values.

-The criticism of Che is executions he presided over during and after the revolution.
+The criticism of Che is the executions he presided over during and after the revolution.
 They call him a murderer and a communist which is all most people feel they need to know about him.
 His name is brought up and that is the association.
 When George Washington presided over similar executions in the field during the American revolution that act isn’t considered as murder.
 As for executions in the field we consider the severity of an individual’s imposition and the options available to ensure the imposition doesn’t happen again or isn’t ongoing.

 During the Cuban revolution, Batista’s army and the police perpetrated horrific acts against people suspected of supporting the revolution.
 Rape, torture, murder, seizure and destruction of property including razing homes.
 Naturally, they also offered rewards for information concerning the revolution’s plans and those who supported revolutionaries.
-Consequences of the resulting imposition for a traitorous act meant people died, lost their property, were physically violated, and the interests of the entire Cuban people are at stake should what is shared cause the revolution to fail outright.
+Consequences of a traitorous act meant people died, lost their property, were physically violated, and the interests of the entire Cuban people are at stake should what is shared cause the revolution to fail outright.

 What options are available when there is evidence that someone has done something like this?